 Make sure your pot has adequate draining

-If you are planting your vincas in a pot, it’s very important that the pot has proper drainage. vincas are susceptible to root rot if water does not drain through the soil, so well-drained soil is essential.
+If you are planting your vincas in a pot, it’s very important that the pot has proper drainage. vincas are susceptible to root rot or other diseases if water does not drain through the soil, so well-drained soil is essential.

 If the vinca plant needs watering a lot, you may want to re-pot the plant so that it has more soil to spread its roots in.